UCDavisLibrary/ava/docs/data.md

 The data is avaiable from our [GitHub repository](https://github.com/UCDavisLibrary/ava).

 ### Download the whole repository
-You can use the green download button on the Code tab of the [GitHub repository](https://github.com/UCDavisLibrary/ava) to download all of the files in this repository or you can fork this repository.
+You can use the green **Code** button on the Code tab of the [GitHub repository](https://github.com/UCDavisLibrary/ava) to download all of the files in this repository by choosing the "Download ZIP" option or you can fork this repository to your own GitHub account using the **Fork** button.

 ### Download individual files
 You can download single .geojson files by:
 1. On the [GitHub repository](https://github.com/UCDavisLibrary/ava), click on the Code tab on the left (not the green Code button on the right), navigate to the file you would like to download, and click on the file name.
-1. Click the Download button, which will take you to a page that displays the text of the document.
+1. Click the **Raw** button, which will take you to a page that displays the raw text of the document.
 1. Right click anywhere on the page, and select "Save as..."
-1. Save the file where you would like to keep it.
-You may need to remove an additional .txt extension that may get automatically added to the file name.
+1. Save the file where you would like to keep it.  **NOTE:** You may need to remove an additional .txt extension that may get automatically added to the file name.
 You file extension should be .geojson

 ## Suggested Citation